 - Open Task Manager by pressing Ctrl + Shift + Esc together.
 Choose CorsairHID.exe and click End task, then restart Corsair Utility Engine.

 - In the back of the keyboard, there’s the BIOS button.
-You can switch it into a different number for a try.
+You can switch it to a different number for a try.
 You may see it suddenly detects the keyboard.

 If none of these work, you can move to the next method.